Meet the SVSA Staff

 - Johnie Michael, High Performance Specialist

-Johnie Michael joined Community School in 2017 and serves as High Performance Specialist.
-Johnie manages the school's Julia Argyros Training Center at the Ketchum Campus and coordinates strength, conditioning, and sport science services for high school athletes participating in a wide variety of Sun Valley Ski Education Foundation and Community School sports.
+Johnie Michael joined Sun Valley Community School in 2017 and serves as High Performance Specialist.
+Johnie manages the school's Julia Argyros Training Center at Rufus M. Brown Hall and coordinates strength, conditioning, and sport science services for high school athletes participating in a wide variety of Sun Valley Ski Education Foundation and Community School sports.
 In addition, Johnie designs, implements, and monitors all aspects of athletes' yearly plans for athletic development.

 Johnie holds a MS in health and human performance and a BS in health and education and promotion from Oklahoma State University.
 He is also an NSCA Certified Strength & Conditioning Specialist.
 In his free time, he enjoys camping, fishing, skiing, and the outdoors.